 Who are KinCare and what do they do?

-We’re committed to improving the quality of life, health, and wellbeing of everyone we provide in-home care for.
-Having been a part of the industry for over 25 years, we know what it takes to help older Australians and people with disabilities live independently in their own homes.
+We’re committed to improving the quality of life, health and wellbeing of everyone we provide in-home care for.
+We know what it takes to help older Australians and people with disabilities live independently in their own homes.

-No matter when you come to us, you can be sure that you and your family members will be well taken care of.
+Whatever your needs are, you can be sure that you and your family members will be well taken care of by KinCare.

 What types of in home care or support services can I receive?

-What types of services do KinCare offer retired Australians?
+What types of services do KinCare offer older Australians?